 View Attribute Table - Every layer has an attribute table.
 The attribute table for the elevation layers contains a row for each tile that make up the statewide dataset.
 It also contains the overview images that are what make it possible to draw so much data so quickly.
 Other layers will have different attribute tables depending on the features on the map (the rows) and the information about them (the columns).

 Description - links to the REST endpoint of that layer.
-Read more about REST here, but for Viewer users, this is where you can find some basic (and code-like) information about the layer, such as what server its coming from (look at the URL), the extent settings, attributes, pixel size, etc. Some layers include a detailed description, some do not.
+For Viewer users, this is where you can find some basic (and code-like) information about the layer, such as what server its coming from (look at the URL), the extent settings, attributes, pixel size, etc. Some layers include a detailed description, some do not.

 The Viewer displays X,Y coordinates along the bottom.
 These coordinates reflect the location of the mouse as you move it over the map.